nathancy/Micromouse-simulator/README.md

 mazerunner
 ```

-Note: The simulator runs best in a 80 col x 48 line window.
+Note: The simulator runs best in an 80 col x 48 line window.
 If your screen is too small, the maze may not appear correctly.
+Note "display.o" is purposely in the repository as the original source file was lost.